When was your last terrible customer experience?

 The key is in customer data and omnichannel solutions.
 With carefully tracked and managed customer data, you can keep your customer profiles up-to-date with the past purchase and browsing history, customer preferences, previous interactions, store visits and more.
 From this data, you can carry over their browsing and purchase history—among other data for personalization and ease—across any channel or company touchpoint.

 To do so, you’ll need an omnichannel strategy and software that can collate and carry data across all touchpoints.
 For many companies, such omnichannel management is beyond the scope of an internal team and is covered by outsourcing.
-An outsourced customer experience team, such as Global Response, can give your team the support you need to create excellent customer experiences through omnichannel support services.
+A customer experience outsourcing team, such as Global Response, can give your team the support you need to create excellent customer experiences through omnichannel support services.

 Provide consistent and ongoing agent training